Patagonia in 15 days

 Note about the whale watching: It is performed between July and November.
 Waterproof clothes and windbreakers are recommended.
 Before the trip, elemental advice is provided.
 This adventure is available for adults as well as for children.

-Day 4 - Punta Tombo Penguin colony with Valle Inferior
+Day 4 - Punta Tombo Penguin Colony & Lower Valley

 Day 5 - Departure to Ushuaia

-Day 6 - Classic Navigation on the Beagle Channel & Tierra del Fuego National Park and Train at the end of the World
+Day 7 - Classic Navigation on the Beagle Channel & Tierra del Fuego National Park

 Breakfast at the Hotel.
 We take a trip to the Beagle Channel.
 Our leaving point is in the Ushuaia Bay, which is on the banks of the City of the same name, entering the Canal by the Paso Chico.
 In old times the Reverend Thomas Bridges said that the 'Ushuaia Bay' means the 'the calm water bay'.